Swallowtail23/iammeter_home-assistant/README.md

 ## Local energy provider setup

 My provider has three time of use tariffs - off-peak, shoulder and peak.
 Off-peak runs from 10pm to 8am, shoulder (am) from 7am to 4pm, peak from 4pm to 8pm, shoulder (pm) from 8pm to 10pm.
-I get a small 'feed-in tariff' (AU$0.08/kWh) for energy returned to the grid (this is capped by my energy provider at 5kW).
+I get a small 'feed-in tariff' (AU$0.08/kWh) for energy returned to the grid (this is capped by my energy provider at a rate of 5kW, set and controlled by my inverter, which has its own smart meter on the grid feed line).

 I have a WEM3080T and a WEM3080, setup as follows: